 Then, finally… 37 years after I built my first pair, I got to listen to the famous LS3/5A again.
 I was afraid nostalgia might have gotten the better of me and my fond memories would be squashed by the “absence makes the heart grow fonder” syndrome.
 Not so… So not so.

-Everything I remembered fondly about these babies came alive when I put on my reference recordings.
-First and foremost, figgin unbelievable sound staging, that’s their strongest suit.
-But soon thereafter I started to hear the subtitles in the high frequencies and the amazingly solid mid bass.
+Everything I remembered fondly about these babies came alive when I put on my reference recordings (What is a “reference recording”?).
+First and foremost, figging unbelievable sound staging, that’s their strongest suit.
+But soon thereafter I started to hear the subtleties in the high frequencies and the amazingly solid mid bass.
 These are never gonna defy the laws of physics and produce low bass, but what’s there is so good that it doesn’t feel like you’re missing much.
 And… did I mention the sound staging?..
 They definitely seem to defy the laws of physics in that department.

 So my Kef 104/2 reference speakers (The venerable Kef 104/2) share the same B110’s (two per speaker in fact) but in those speakers their duty is regulated to mid frequencies and they perform flawlessly.
-But the 104/2s have a seemingly inferior T33 (Trust your ears… (not the forums)) handling the high frequencies.
-I have to wonder why Kef would have sold their best T27 tweaters to Rogers for the LS3/5As then subsequently handicapped their own reference speakers with the T33s (the one’s in my 104/2s are now replaced with a far superior Vifa designed to the same specs)?
+But the 104/2s have a seemingly inferior T33 (Trust your ears… (not the forums) handling the high frequencies.
+I have to wonder why Kef would have sold their best T27 tweaters to Rogers for the LS3/5As then subsequently handicapped their own reference speakers with the T33s (the one’s in my 104/2s are now replaced with Vifa’s designed to the same specs)?